lyteword/chspurgeon-tod/volume-3/psalm-60.md

 **Title &mdash;** *Shushaneduth.
 The lilies of the testimony* —means, that this Psalm has for its chief subject something very lovely and cheering in the law; namely, the words of promise quoted in the beginning of verse six, according to which the land of Canaan belonged to the Israelites, upon which is thus established the confidence expressed in Ps 60:6-8, with respect to their right of property over the land, and their possession of it.
 This promise, not to cite many other passages, which occur in the Five Books of Moses, and even so early as the patriarchs, is contained in Genesis 49, and Deuteronomy 33.
 It is evident of what value and importance this promise was, and particularly the remembrance of it at this time. *T. C. Barth's "Bible Manual, "* 1865.

-**Title &mdash;** The only other *eduth* or *"testimony"* in the Psalter, Psalm 80, makes mention by name of the tribes of Ephraim, Benjamin, and Manasseh, and is a witness against those tribes for forsaking the Shepherd of Israel who had brought them up out of the land of Egypt. *Joseph Francis Thrupp, M.A., in "An Introduction to the Study and Use of the Psalms, "* 1860.
+**Title &mdash;** The only other *eduth* or *"testimony"* in the Psalter, Psalm 80, makes mention by name of the tribes of Ephraim, Benjamin, and Manasseh, and is a witness against those tribes for forsaking the Shepherd of Israel who had brought them up out of the land of Egypt. *Joseph Francis Thrupp, M. A., in "An Introduction to the Study and Use of the Psalms, "* 1860.

 **Title &mdash;** *Aramnaharaim.* The name *Aram* corresponds to *Syria* in its widest and vaguest sense, and is joined with other names to designate particular parts of that large country.
 It even includes Mesopotamia, which is a term of physical rather than political geography, and denotes the space between the Tigris and Euphrates, corresponding to *Aram Naharaim,* or *Syria of the Two Rivers,* in the verse before us.
 The king of this country was tributary to the king of Aram Zobah, as appears from the account of David's second Aramean war (2Sa 10:16,19). *Joseph Addison Alexander.*